growilabs/growi-docs/docs/en/admin-guide/management-cookbook/app-settings.md

 ## Email settings

-Sending e-mail from the GROWI allows the user to select from one of the following configuration patterns:
+Sending e-mail from GROWI can be enabled by configuring one of the following configuration patterns:

   1. setting up an SMTP server
   2. using AWS's SES